June 24, 2019

 2. Encourage your participants to think!

 Do you have one of your feedback forms at hand?
-Then take 10 minutes now and review your questions according to the mentioned 5 points.
-It's worth it!
+Then take 10 minutes now and check your questions against the mentioned 5 points.
+It’s worth it!

 Are you wondering what you need for a good online course?
 Get our free checklist here with a step-by-step guide for successful e-learnings.